Home

 FACIAL Pertaining to the face.
 The outer side of a tooth, that side facing the face

-FLAP SURGERY Loosening of gums from bone to expose and debride the periodontal pocket as well as the underlying tooth structures.
+FLAP SURGERY Surgery that involves the loosening of gums from bone to expose and debride the periodontal pocket as well as the underlying tooth structures.

 — G H —